GhostVox/ghostvox.io-backend/ReadMe.md

 # Ghostvox Backend RESTful API

 This is the backend for the **Ghostvox app**.
 It is a RESTful API built using Go, hosted on Fly.io with a PostgreSQL database.
-The API handles storage and retrieval of audio files and metadata for the Ghostvox app.
+The API handles storage and retrieval of  polls and their data for the Ghostvox app.

 ---